 Disaster-damaged abandoned properties, elevated homes, second homes, and vacant lots will also be considered for inclusion in the buyout program where the acquisition of such properties creates a contiguous buyout area.
 If the property is not the owner(s) primary residence and the owner(s) spend at least one night a year in the residence, it is considered a second home.
 Properties considered for inclusion in approved buyout projects will be prioritized as follows:

 Priority 1:

 - LMI Owner-Occupied Primary Residence

 - LMI Tenant-Occupied Residence

 - Owner-Occupied Primary Residence

 - Tenant-Occupied Residence

 Priority 2:

-- Disaster-damaged, abandoned residence (primary residence at time of disaster) - Elevated Residences (primary residence or rental property)
+- Disaster-damaged, abandoned residence - Elevated Residences

 Priority 3: